Rika (Pokémon)

 Rika, known in Japan as Chili (チリ, Chiri), is a character in the 2022 video game Pokémon Scarlet and Violet.
-Set in the fictional region of Paldea, she is one of the strongest trainers in the region, belonging to a group called the Elite Four and typically using Ground-type Pokémon.
+Set in the fictional region of Paldea, she is one of the strongest Pokémon Trainers in the region, belonging to a group called the Elite Four and typically using Ground-type Pokémon.
 She is tall, thin, and has long, green hair, speaking with a Kansai-like dialect in the Japanese version.
 She is voiced by Mitsuki Saiga and Erika Ishii in the anime Pokémon Horizons: The Series in Japanese and English respectively.

 Rika has received generally positive reception, praised for her design as well as her androgyny.
 She was particularly popular with Japanese women who considered her attractive, and ranked among the most popular characters from Scarlet and Violet.

 Appearances

 Rika first appears in 2022 in the games Pokémon Scarlet and Violet.
 Set in the fictional region of Paldea, she is among its strongest trainers, and belongs to a group called the Elite Four, which is tasked with serving as an ultimate challenge to academy students who have defeated eight Gym Leaders and received their badges.
 She is accompanied by fellow Elite Four members Poppy, Larry, and Hassel.
 She is also responsible for conducting the admission interview to ensure that anyone challenging the Elite Four is ready to do so.
 These questions include factual questions as well as questions about the player's motivations.
 She specializes in Ground-type Pokémon, and her main Pokémon is Clodsire.
 She reappears in the downloadable content (DLC) The Hidden Treasure of Area Zero as part of its second expansion, The Indigo Disk, where players can battle or trade Pokémon with her.
 She also appears in the gacha game Pokémon Masters EX as a duo with Clodsire, added to the game in April 2024.
 They are among multiple characters that players can recruit to their team to participate in battles.

 Rika also appears in Pokémon Horizons: The Series in a similar capacity, where she meets protagonist Liko.
 She later participates in an Elite Four 2v2 battle, where she defeats Liko.
 Rika also appears as a card in the Pokémon Trading Card Game, first introduced in the Japanese set "Raging Surf."
 In this set, Rika was featured in a rare type of card called a Secret Illustration Rare depicting her walking while she eats ice cream.

 She has received multiple pieces of merchandise, including figures and clothing based on her outfit.